 The last stop in the house was the basement, which just had a bunch of random assortments of paintings, sketches, and papers.

 The grounds outside the chateau were also a delight.
 I particularly liked this tunnel of trees and could easily imagine Voltaire taking a walk down this path every day for inspiration.
 The picture really doesn’t capture how warm and whimsical it felt.

-Afterwards I stopped at a nearby Carrefour to buy some red wine to help with my sleep issues.
+Afterwards I stopped at a nearby Carrefour to buy some wine.
 I picked out this random bottle of Bordeaux wine for about 12.50 EUR and also got a bottle of petillant de pomme, or sparkling apple cider.
 (The taste was exactly the same as Martinelli’s!)